 The allele frequencies are lower at 3.1 to 4.8% in central Europe, and significantly lower (less than 3.1%) in regions of Europe that the Vikings did not conquer or inhabit for extended periods (such as the Mediterranean).

 The “Viking Hypothesis”

-Does your Viking ancestry put you at risk of hemochromatosis.
-Find out if you are at risk with the DNA Hemochromatosis Test.
+Does your Viking ancestry put you at risk of hemochromatosis?
+Take the DNA Hemochromatosis Test to find out if you have inherited the “Viking gene” and are at risk of developing this common disease.